List of Newport County A.F.C. managers

-Newport County is a Welsh professional Association football club based in the city of Newport, Wales.
+Newport County is a professional Association football club based in the city of Newport, South Wales.
 The club was founded in 1912 as The Newport & Monmouth County Association Football Club, nicknamed The Ironsides after the Lysaght's Orb Works in the town.
 The club began in the Southern League but was reformed in 1919 and elected into the Football League in 1920.
 The first manager of Newport County was Davy McDougall, appointed in 1912.

-The club's current manager, its 52nd, is Graham Coughlan, appointed on 20 October 2022.

 History

-Newport's first ever manager, the Scottish wing-half McDougall, played for the club as in its first year as a player-manager before moving to management.
+Newport's first ever manager, the Scottish wing-half McDougall, played for the club in its first year as a player-manager before moving to management.
 Billy Lucas is the club's longest serving manager having spent 17 years at Newport across three spells from 1953 to 1961, 1962–1967, and 1970–1974.
 Jimmy Hindmarsh is the club's longest continuously serving manager having spent 13 years at the club from 1922 until 1935.
 Newport's shortest reigning manager is Lee Harrison, who spent 5 days in charge as caretaker manager in 2011.
 The club's shortest reigning permanent manager is Eddie May who spent one month at the club during its tumultuous 1988 season.

 Four managers have returned to the club for more than one spell in charge: Billy Lucas (1953–61, 1962–67, 1970–74), Colin Addison (1977–78, 1982–85), John Relish (1986, 1989–1993), and Tim Harris (1997–2002, 2011).

 The club's most successful manager for honours is Len Ashurst who achieved promotion and a Cup win at the club.
 However Peter Beadle also achieved Cup wins and runner-up places, and Justin Edinburgh achieved a division play off victory and Cup runner-up place.

-Only two County managers, John Relish and Justin Edinburgh, have been inducted into the club's Hall of Fame.
+Three Newport County managers have been inducted into the club's Hall of Fame: Dave Williams, John Relish and Justin Edinburgh.
 Edinburgh was posthumously inducted in December 2019 before a fixture between Newport and Leyton Orient, who he was manager of at the time of his unexpected death in June 2019.